nadyakant/Data_Analyst_Portfolio/README.md

 ## HTML and JavaScript Dashboard

 This Visualization dives a little into the fatal cases of shark attacks around the world, including the fatal to non-fatal attacks ratio, number of fatal attacks by hour of the day, by year and by country.
+In case you don't have a console installed, please, use an online HTML, JavaScript and CSS complier such as [Codepad](https://codepad.co/playground).

 ![Dashboard](https://raw.githubusercontent.com/nadyakant/data-project/main/PNGs/HTML%20and%20JS.png)